kthod861/Meringue_Knulli/README.md

 Support 4:3 and 16:9 (but may evolve if needed), with simple grid system behind.

-(Boxart grid is generated using a simple an dirty python script so they may evolve)
+(Boxart grid is generated using a simple an dirty python script so they may be upgraded a lot during dev)

 Systems preview:<br />
 <img src="https://github.com/kthod861/Meringue_ES_DE_Knulli/blob/main/_inc/screenshot.jpg" width="400" /><br />